-The design canvas is the central area of the project designer serving as the primary workspace where you visually design integrations.
+The design canvas is the central area when you open a project that serves as the primary workspace where you visually design integrations.
 This page covers elements of the user interface that are present along the top of the design canvas, as well as key concepts to understand while working on the design canvas.

 Accessing the Design Canvas

 To access the design canvas, first open a project.
-In an open project, the design canvas is the central area of the project designer located to the right of the project pane and to the left of the component palette:
+In an open project, the design canvas is the central area located to the right of the project pane and to the left of the component palette, below the project toolbar:

 Design Canvas Header

 These elements are present along the top of the design canvas:

 Workflow Tabs: Workflows are accessed from tabs along the top of the design canvas.
 Additional workflows can be created by clicking the new workflow icon .
 The new workflow opens in a new tab within the design canvas.
 Workflows are numbered sequentially in the order they are created, as 1.0, 2.0, 3.0, etc. If you reorder workflows, this numeric sequence adjusts accordingly (see Reordering Workflows under Workflow Creation and Design).
 Workflows can be renamed by double-clicking the name within the workflow tab.

 - Save Status: The auto-save status is displayed in the top left of the design canvas.
 These statuses are available:

 - Saved: All project items are saved as currently configured.

 - Saving: The project is currently being saved.
 This status occurs only after changes have been made.